EliCohen/legal/mystocky/terms-of-use.md

 **Your Rights:**
 - You retain full ownership of your User Content
-- You grant MyStocky a royalty-free, non-exclusive, perpetual license to use, store, and display your User Content solely to provide and improve the App
+- You grant MyStocky a limited, royalty-free, non-exclusive license to store and display your User Content **solely to operate and provide the App's features (such as cloud sync and family sharing) on your behalf, for as long as you use those features**.
+This license ends when you delete the content or stop using the relevant feature.

 **Prohibited Use of User Content:**
 - We will not sell, license, or share your User Content with third parties